-So, how can you find out whether your email account is hacked?
-One of the best website for identifying whether you have been hacked is Have I been Pwned.
+One of the best website for identifying whether you have been hacked is Have I been Hacked.
 This website was developed by Troy Hunt and provides information on whether your email addresses and/or passwords have been hacked.
 This website also provides information to domain owners whether email accounts associated with their domains have been compromised.

 What make your passwords vulnerable?